-Remember when you were a kid, and you were playing with your friends in the pool and challenging who could hold their breaths for the longest time?
+Remember when you were a kid, and you were playing with your friends in the pool and challenge who could hold their breaths for the longest time?
 When you got out of the pool and started breathing again, it was the best feeling ever.

 That same feeling happens when we take breaks.
 We re-energize, avoid mental blocks, and it even helps to change our perspective.
 Sometimes we feel we have a huge task that is actually not that huge.
-All we needed was to breathe for a few minutes, go for a walk, have a healthy snack or do a different activity outside our workspace, to realize it was much simpler than it seemed.
+All we needed was to breathe for a few minutes, go for a walk, have a healthy snack or do a different activity outside our workspace to realize it was much simpler than it seemed.

 I have a question for you.
 When you start your day, what’s the first thing you do?
 Read your work emails?
 Start automatically thinking about work?
 Turn your laptop on to start your work day?